 Ethnic Group Ministry.
-In 1995, God led IFI to form ethnic ministry teams that brought together volunteers who were committed to making Christ known among particular people groups.
-The ethnic ministry teams formed relationships with internationals from a particular culture, studied that culture together, and developed culturally appropriate ministry outreaches.
+In 1995, God led IFI to form ethnic ministry teams that brought together volunteers who were committed to sharing God’s love among particular people groups.
+The ethnic ministry teams formed relationships with internationals from a particular culture, studied that culture together, and developed culturally appropriate service outreaches.
 These groups focused on Thai, Taiwanese, Mainland Chinese, Indian, Kenyans, Japanese, Russian, Latin American, or multicultural groups, as students and scholars arrived, studied, and returned home.

 Growing and Going.
-As God drew more and more students to Himself through friendships, Bible studies, special events, trips and fellowships, He sent more staff to labor with IFI.
+As God drew more and more students to Himself through friendships, Bible studies, special events, trips and fellowships, He sent more staff to serve with IFI.
 Some who came in the 1990’s continue to serve IFI today.
-One former Muslim student joined IFI’s staff and went home to North Africa to minister to war refugees in his homeland.
-Other IFI interns and Bible study members who came to faith took Jesus to homelands such as Mainland China, India, Taiwan, South Korea, Malaysia, and Indonesia.
+One Muslim-background student joined IFI’s staff and went home to Sudan to minister to war refugees in his homeland.
+Other IFI interns and Bible study members who came to faith took Jesus to homelands such as China, India, Taiwan, South Korea, Malaysia, and Indonesia.

-It has been thrilling to see international students return home as the Lord’s servants, planting churches; leading Bible studies in their neighborhood, campus, or workplace; strengthening families; funding and serving in Christian outreaches; and making Christ known in education, business, the arts, manufacturing, and politics.
+It has been thrilling to see international students return home as the Lord’s servants, planting churches; leading Bible studies in their neighborhood, campus, or workplace; strengthening families; funding and serving in outreach; and making Christ’s love known in education, business, the arts, manufacturing, and politics.

 At first, all volunteer training was done in person, usually in groups of 5 to 25 potential volunteers.
 By 2010, volunteer training had been recorded and became available online.
 Even today, though, some new volunteers prefer in-person training.
 To accommodate their preferences, Leila Gardner, the Director of Volunteer Recruitment and Training has trained others to do much of the in-person training.